Yale-EEB723/finalproject/code.md

 Then, Replace with `>p:\1:s:\2:g:\3:t:\4`.

 #### Select longest peptide only
-From comparing the number of gene entries in the gff3 file vs number of peptide sequences, it is clear that many genes have more than one peptide associated with it:
+Comparing the number of genes in the gff3 file vs the number of sequences in the peptide fasta, it becomes clear that many genes have more than one peptide associated with it:
 no. genes: `grep "gene:" gff3.gff3|wc -l`
 no. peptides: `grep ">" pepfile.fasta|wc -l`

 Create a fasta where each gene has only 1 peptide sequence.
-Choose the longest peptide.
+Choose the longest peptide per gene.

-The below code was modified from code by [story (Jan 9'17')](https://bioinformatics.stackexchange.com/questions/595/how-can-longest-isoforms-per-gene-be-extracted-from-a-fasta-file) and [nassimhddd (Jul 18 '16)](https://stackoverflow.com/questions/24237399/how-to-select-the-rows-with-maximum-values-in-each-group-with-dplyr).
+The below code was adapted from code by [story (Jan 9'17')](https://bioinformatics.stackexchange.com/questions/595/how-can-longest-isoforms-per-gene-be-extracted-from-a-fasta-file) and [nassimhddd (Jul 18 '16)](https://stackoverflow.com/questions/24237399/how-to-select-the-rows-with-maximum-values-in-each-group-with-dplyr).

 ```
 {r longest pep only}